pmq20/ruby-packer/README.md

 ## Usage

+If `ENTRANCE` was not provided, then a single Ruby interpreter executable will be produced.

     rubyc [OPTION]...
 [ENTRANCE]
       -r, --root=DIR                   The path to the root of the application -o, --output=FILE                The path of the output file